-- (a) the financial report of AWA Credit Union Limited is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the company's financial position as at 30 June 2011 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- the financial report of AWA Credit Union Ltd is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the entity's financial position as at 30 June 2013 and of its performance for the year ended on that date; and - II. complying with Australian Accounting Standards (including Australian Accounting Interpretations) and the Corporations Regulations 2001; and - the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.